 Electric Owl Works, in South Wales, NY, is situated on several acres of wooded, hillside property in rural Erie County.
 Just twenty five miles south of downtown Buffalo and about twenty minutes NYS Thruway exit 54, it is tucked away and removed from distractions while remaining very convenient.

-Throughout his life, Dr. Mirand hosted numerous events at Myrtle Bank where he entertained family, colleagues, and dignitaries surrounded by his substantial collection of art, antiques, and furniture that he acquired during his world travels.
+Throughout his life, Dr. Mirand hosted numerous business and social events at Myrtle Bank where he entertained family, colleagues, and dignitaries surrounded by his substantial collection of art, antiques, and furniture that he acquired during his world travels.
 The home served as a celebration of art, culture, learning, and also provided an open, welcoming environment for members of the gay community.

 We invite you to contact us for more information about Electric Owl Works.